Interface your own physical solver

 In practice, the solver interface implementation offer therefore some leeway to the user, depending on whether there is a python API:

-• Existing python API: Such is the case, for example, for the solver provided within the BasicTools library.
+• Existing python API: Such is the case, for example, for the solver provided within the Muscat library.
 This is the most straightforward case to interface as there is no need to build a wrapper nor writing files on disk to use this solver.
-Not that the last point is not necessarily always true for all solver with a Python API, it turns out the mesh object used through the platform is also a BasicTools object.
+Not that the last point is not necessarily always true for all solver with a Python API, it turns out the mesh object used through the platform is also a Muscat object.

 • No existing python API: the tool is available by means of an executable.
 The general procedure in this case is the following: